Anita Baker drops Babyface from Songstress tour amid online feud

 Anita Baker and Kenneth “Babyface” Edmonds are in the middle of a huge battle involving her latest tour.

-The drama came to a head on Tuesday when Baker made the big announcement that she was dropping Baby Face from her Songstress tour and she’ll continue on as a solo act.
+The drama came to a head Tuesday when Baker announced that she was dropping Baby Face from her Songstress tour and that she will continue on as a solo act.

 After this, Baker took to Twitter to provide some context.